adnanabir/5G-networks-for-smart-healthcare/README.md

 **System Components**
 The system includes the following components:

-5G-enabled radios
+5G-enabled radios,
-Sensors
-Cameras
+Sensors,
+Cameras,
-GPS systems
+GPS systems,
-Roadside units (RSUs)
+Roadside units (RSUs),
-Centralized control center
+Centralized control center,
-Medical equipment and sensors
+Medical equipment and sensors,
-Augmented reality technology
+Augmented reality technology.

 **System Benefits**
 The proposed 5G-enabled emergency vehicle communication system has several benefits, including:

-Real-time communication and data transfer between emergency vehicles and other stakeholders Prioritized and dedicated network access for emergency services Seamless communication and real-time data transfer of 5G network Support for a range of applications and devices, including medical equipment and sensors, video streaming, and voice communication
-Efficient management of emergency medical services Accurate and up-to-date information for emergency responders Life-saving treatment provided as quickly as possible
+Real-time communication and data transfer between emergency vehicles and other stakeholders, Prioritized and dedicated network access for emergency services, Seamless communication and real-time data transfer of 5G network, Support for a range of applications and devices, including medical equipment and sensors, video streaming, and voice communication, Efficient management of emergency medical services, Accurate and up-to-date information for emergency responders, Life-saving treatment provided as quickly as possible.

 **System Functionalities**